happyDemon/ParsleyJS-LaraExtras/README.md

 ## Install

+### NPM

+`npm install parsley-laravel-extras`

+Next you can import or require it in your js:

+`require('parsley-laravel-extras')`

+`import 'parsley-laravel-extras'`

-Just include laravel-parsley.js right after where you've included parsley.js.
+Or just include dist/laravel-parsley.js right after where you've included parsley.js.

-Don't forget to include moment.js if you're using date validation.
+**Note** Don't forget to include moment.js if you're using date validation.

-If you'd like support for < IE9, include polyfill.js.
+**Note** If you'd like support for < IE9, include [es5-shim](https://github.com/es-shims/es5-shim).

 #### Dates